 What is menopause?

-- Hot flushes and night sweats (about 3 in 4 will suffer from these)
+- Hot flushes and night sweats (about 3 in 4 women will suffer from these)

 - Psychological symptoms such as mood changes, anxiety and poor concentration/brain fog